k2view-academy/K2View-Academy/articles/17_fabric_credentials/01_fabric_credentials_overview.md

 - [Web Admin UI](/articles/30_web_framework/03_web_admin_application.md)

 ##  List of Permissions
-Roles are also used for maintaining consistency across Fabric and being assigned with many or all of the following permission and action types:
+Roles are assigned with many or all of the following permissions:

 <table>